PaulaHum/Testing-Online-banking/README.md

 📝 In this repository can be found the following:

 * Test Plan
-* Epic,UserStory,Tests - in both csv. and pdf. formats
+* Epic, UserStory, Tests - in both csv. and pdf. formats
 * Exaples of possible bugs - in both csv. and pdf. formats

 🔗 Links: